mahavedalla/mahavedalla/docs/questions/arahatta/what-is-the-youngest-age-at-which-someone-attained-arahatta.md

-# What is the youngest age at which someone attained Arahatta?
+Question: What is the youngest age at which someone attained Arahatta?
 Category: Arahatta
 Sutta References: -
 Answer: Of cases recorded in the Suttas, Venerable Dabba Mallaputta at seven years old.